 An extension of the Continental Divide Snowmobile Trail, the trails of Yellowstone may be explored only with an authorized commercial guide or with a Non-Commercially Guided Snowmobile Access Program permit.
 Several hundred snowmobilers are allowed each day, but since permit applications are due each year by the end of August, exploring the park in this way requires advanced planning.

 Two lodges in Yellowstone are open during the winter season.
 The cozy Old Faithful Snow Lodge & Cabins is open from mid-December through late February.
-The hotel offers equipment rentals, guides and tours.
+This hotel offers equipment rentals, guides and tours.
 Rooms fill up fast, so make reservations as early as possible.
-Mammoth Hot Springs Hotel and Cabins is also open during the winter months, however it is closed for renovations during the 2018-2019 winter season.
-There are plenty of places to stay in the towns surrounding the park too, from ranches and cabins to vacation rentals and B&Bs.
+Mammoth Hot Springs Hotel and Cabins is also open during the winter months.
+You can also find plenty of places to stay in the towns surrounding the park, from ranches and cabins to vacation rentals and B&Bs.